charcoalphp/charcoal/README.md

 ## Delegates

-It is possible to "chain" configuration containers with the help of _delegates_.
+It is possible to "chain" _config_ containers with the help of _delegates_.

-If one or more delegates are added to a class, they will be used as _fallback_ when trying to fetch a key that isn't set in the config.
+If one or more delegates are added to a class, they will be used as _fallback_ when trying to fetch a key that isn't set in the config's data.

 ```php
 $config = new \Charcoal\Config\GenericConfig([